Arthur Greiser

-Arthur Karl Greiser (22 January 1897 – 21 July 1946) was a Nazi German politician, SS-Obergruppenführer, Gauleiter and Reichsstatthalter (Reich Governor) of the German-occupied territory of Wartheland.
+Arthur Karl Greiser (22 January 1897 – 21 July 1946) was a German Nazi Party politician, SS-Obergruppenführer, Gauleiter and Reichsstatthalter (Reich Governor) of the German-occupied territory of Wartheland.
 He was one of the persons primarily responsible for organizing the Holocaust in occupied Poland and numerous other crimes against humanity.
-He was arrested by the Americans in 1945, and was tried, convicted and executed by hanging in Poland in 1946.
+He was arrested by the Americans in 1945, and was tried, convicted and executed by hanging in Poland in 1946 for his crimes, most notably genocide.

 Early life and career

-Greiser was born in Schroda (Środa Wielkopolska), Province of Posen, Imperial Germany, Greiser was the son of a minor local bailiff (Gerichtsvollzieher).
+Greiser was born in Schroda (Środa Wielkopolska), Province of Posen, Imperial Germany, the son of a minor local bailiff (Gerichtsvollzieher).
 He learned to speak Polish fluently during his childhood.
-In 1903, he enrolled in elementary school, which was followed by two years of intermediate school and finally the Königlich-Humanistisches Gymnasium (Royal Humanities Secondary School) in Hohensalza, which he left in 1914 without receiving a diploma as in August that year he volunteered to join the Imperial German Navy.
+In 1903, he enrolled in elementary school, which was followed by two years of intermediate school and finally the Königlich-Humanistisches Gymnasium (Royal Humanities Secondary School) in Hohensalza.
+He left the Gymnasium in 1914 without receiving a diploma, as in August that year he volunteered to join the Imperial German Navy.
 He served in the Kiel harbour naval forts at Korugen, Falckenstein, and in the fortress tower of Laboe from August 1914 to July 1915.
 He was then assigned as an artillery observer in Flanders as well as participating in minesweeping operations in Friedrichsort.
-In April 1917, Greiser volunteered for service in the Naval Flying Corps where he initially served as an observer with SEE I and II and then with Küstenfliegerstaffel I and II.
+In April 1917, Greiser volunteered for service in the Naval Flying Corps, where he initially served as an observer with SEE I and II and then with Küstenfliegerstaffel I and II.
 From August 1917 to August 1918, he was assigned as a naval aviator to Marine Schutzstaffel I. During this time, he was transferred to Seeflugstation Flandern II (Ostend) and he later flew with the Seefrontstaffel and MFJ IV.
 From December 1917 to January 1918, he was attached to the KE-Schule Langfuhr (near Danzig, now Gdańsk).
 Whilst posted to combat duty, he flew missions over the North Sea between the southern English and Belgian coasts.
 He was later shot down and wounded by gunfire.
 On 30 September 1919, he was classified as 50% war-disabled and discharged from naval service.

-He earned the Iron Cross (First and Second Class), the Honour Cross of the World War 1914/1918 and a Wound Badge in Black in 1914.
+Greiser earned the Iron Cross (First and Second Class), the Honour Cross of the World War 1914/1918 and a Wound Badge in Black in 1914.
 From 1919 to May 1921, he served in the Freikorps Grenzschutz Ost and fought in the Baltic states.